Wellesley Square station

-Wellesley Square station is a commuter rail station on the MBTA Commuter Rail Framingham/Worcester Line, located just north of the MA 16-MA 135 intersection in downtown Wellesley, Massachusetts.
+Wellesley Square station is a commuter rail station on the MBTA Commuter Rail Framingham/Worcester Line, located just north of the Route 16-Route 135 intersection in downtown Wellesley, Massachusetts.
 It serves both walk-up and park-and-ride commuters, with a 224-space parking lot for the latter group.
-The station has low-level platforms and is not accessible.
+The station has low-level platforms with accessible mini-high platforms.

 History

 The Boston & Worcester Railroad (B&W), extending outwards from Boston, reached through the West Parish of Needham in mid-1834.
 In 1839, the line was double tracked through the area.
+Around 1844, the railroad proposed to relocate the Needham station building to West Needham, which had more population.
+A new station building was constructed at West Needham within a year instead.

-A station on the (B&W) opened at West Needham around 1850.
-It was renamed to Wellesley after the adjacent village in 1863, though the West Parish did not formerly separate from Needham to become Wellesley until 1881.
+It was renamed to Wellesley after the adjacent village in 1863, though the West Parish did not formally separate from Needham to become Wellesley until 1881.
 The wood-framed building was moved half a mile to the east in 1889 (where it still stands, in use as a restaurant), when H. H. Richardson's successors Shepley, Rutan and Coolidge designed a stone Richardsonian Romanesque station for the Boston & Albany Railroad (B&A), which had taken over the B&W.